phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ## Notes

 ### General
-You may need to modify the*php.ini*file on your system in order to support uploading results to OpenBenchmarking.org or logging into your OpenBenchmarking.org account.
-The*allow_url_fopen*,*file_uploads*, and*allow_url_include*options must be set to true in the PHP configuration.
-See additional information in this[Phoronix Forums support thread](http://www.phoronix.com/forums/showpost.php?p=32484&postcount=4).
+You may need to modify the *php.ini* file on your system in order to support uploading results to OpenBenchmarking.org or logging into your OpenBenchmarking.org account.
+The *allow_url_fopen* , *file_uploads* , and *allow_url_include* options must be set to true in the PHP configuration.
+See additional information in this [Phoronix Forums support thread](http://www.phoronix.com/forums/showpost.php?p=32484&postcount=4) .
 Major updates to the Phoronix Test Suite are released on a quarterly basis.
-The latest stable and development versions of the Phoronix Test Suite are available at[Phoronix-Test-Suite.com](http://www.phoronix-test-suite.com/).
-The Git repository where the latest Phoronix Test Suite code is provided is hosted at[GitHub.com/phoronix-test-suite](https://github.com/phoronix-test-suite/phoronix-test-suite)and can be cloned/pulled from the*https://github.com/phoronix-test-suite/phoronix-test-suite.git*repository location.
+The latest stable and development versions of the Phoronix Test Suite are available at [Phoronix-Test-Suite.com](http://www.phoronix-test-suite.com/) .
+The Git repository where the latest Phoronix Test Suite code is provided is hosted at [GitHub.com/phoronix-test-suite](https://github.com/phoronix-test-suite/phoronix-test-suite) and can be cloned/pulled from the *https://github.com/phoronix-test-suite/phoronix-test-suite.git* repository location.
 The latest upstream development code is housed in the master tree while older Phoronix Test Suite releases are available in their respective Git branches based upon the release's code-name.
-If building the PHP package from upstream sources, it should just be a matter of running*./configure*with the*--enable-zip*flag (all other requirements should be apart of the stock PHP configuration) to satisfy the PHP needs of the Phoronix Test Suite.
+If building the PHP package from upstream sources, it should just be a matter of running *./configure* with the *--enable-zip* flag (all other requirements should be apart of the stock PHP configuration) to satisfy the PHP needs of the Phoronix Test Suite.

 ### File Structure
-If manually changing the location of the*phoronix-test-suite*launcher file, the*PTS_USER_PATH*environment variable must be adjusted inside the file to reflect the absolute location that leads to the root directory of the*pts*and*pts-core*folders.
-The*pts-core*directory contains the "engine" of the Phoronix Test Suite.
+If manually changing the location of the *phoronix-test-suite* launcher file, the *PTS_USER_PATH* environment variable must be adjusted inside the file to reflect the absolute location that leads to the root directory of the *pts* and *pts-core* folders.
+The *pts-core* directory contains the "engine" of the Phoronix Test Suite.

 ### Running Locally
-The Phoronix Test Suite can be simply extracted from the downloaded*.tar.gz*or*.zip*file or it can also be installed system-wide.
-If you just wish to run the Phoronix Test Suite without installing it, open a terminal and run*./phoronix-test-suite <options>*from the same directory.
+The Phoronix Test Suite can be simply extracted from the downloaded *.tar.gz* or *.zip* file or it can also be installed system-wide.
+If you just wish to run the Phoronix Test Suite without installing it, open a terminal and run *./phoronix-test-suite <options>* from the same directory.

 ### Generic Installation
-Running*install-sh*from the root directory of the Phoronix Test Suite will install the software for system-wide access.
-By default the*phoronix-test-suite*executable is in*/usr/bin/*, the Phoronix Test Suite files in*/usr/share/phoronix-test-suite/*, and the documentation in /*usr/share/doc/phoronix-test-suite/*.
+Running *install-sh* from the root directory of the Phoronix Test Suite will install the software for system-wide access.
+By default the *phoronix-test-suite* executable is in */usr/bin/* , the Phoronix Test Suite files in */usr/share/phoronix-test-suite/* , and the documentation in / *usr/share/doc/phoronix-test-suite/* .
 Root access is required.
-The default installation prefix is /usr/ but can be adjusted as the first argument (example:*install-sh /home/user/*to install the Phoronix Test Suite in your home directory).
+The default installation prefix is /usr/ but can be adjusted as the first argument (example: *install-sh /home/user/* to install the Phoronix Test Suite in your home directory).

 ### Debian/Ubuntu Installation
 Debian/Ubuntu users are able to follow the Generic Installation instructions or can obtain a Debian Package from the Phoronix Test Suite web-site.
-The package contains the*phoronix-test-suite*executable in*/usr/bin/*, the Phoronix Test Suite files in*/usr/share/phoronix-test-suite/*, and the documentation in*/usr/share/doc/phoronix-test-suite/*.
+The package contains the *phoronix-test-suite* executable in */usr/bin/* , the Phoronix Test Suite files in */usr/share/phoronix-test-suite/* , and the documentation in */usr/share/doc/phoronix-test-suite/* .
 A phoronix-test-suite package can also be found in the official Ubuntu universe repository beginning with the Ubuntu 9.04 (Jaunty) release, but it may be out of date compared to the latest upstream version.
-On Ubuntu 13.04 and newer if you experience an issue of system sensor monitoring not working, other multi-process tasks, or related issues reported as PHP PCNTL missing, the pcntl functions need to be removed from the*disable_functions*line within the*/etc/php5/cli/php.ini*file.
+On Ubuntu 13.04 and newer if you experience an issue of system sensor monitoring not working, other multi-process tasks, or related issues reported as PHP PCNTL missing, the pcntl functions need to be removed from the *disable_functions* line within the */etc/php5/cli/php.ini* file.
 This may also affect other Linux distribution support too if the vendor disables access to the PCNTL functions.

 ### Fedora / Red Hat Installation
 The Phoronix Test Suite can be installed on Fedora, Red Hat Enterprise Linux, and CentOS systems using the generic installation method.
-Alternatively, a*phoronix-test-suite*package is available in recent versions of the Fedora repository and in the EPEL (Extra Packages for Enterprise Linux) repository for Red Hat Enterprise Linux.
+Alternatively, a *phoronix-test-suite* package is available in recent versions of the Fedora repository and in the EPEL (Extra Packages for Enterprise Linux) repository for Red Hat Enterprise Linux.
 At this time, however, the Fedora-supplied package is vastly out of date.

 ### Gentoo Installation
-Gentoo ebuild's for the Phoronix Test Suite have been created by users and can be currently found in the[Gentoo BugZilla](http://bugs.gentoo.org/show_bug.cgi?id=216656).
+Gentoo ebuild's for the Phoronix Test Suite have been created by users and can be currently found in the [Gentoo BugZilla](http://bugs.gentoo.org/show_bug.cgi?id=216656) .

 ### Mandriva Installation
 Phoronix Test Suite packages are available through Mandriva Cooker starting with the Mandriva Linux 2009 release.

 ### OpenSolaris Installation
 The Phoronix Test Suite core (pts-core) is supported on Solaris and OpenSolaris platforms, but some features may not fully function.
 Additionally, the PTS External Dependencies feature is supported on OpenSolaris using IPS (the Image Packaging System).
 However, not all test profiles are supported on Solaris / OpenSolaris, and it may be in violation of your end-user agreement to perform such benchmarks on the Sun Solaris operating system.
-Using the OpenSolaris Image Packaging System, installing*SUNWphp524*will provide PHP, PHP GD, and related dependencies.
+Using the OpenSolaris Image Packaging System, installing *SUNWphp524* will provide PHP, PHP GD, and related dependencies.
 The Phoronix Test Suite has also been tested on Oracle Solaris 11 Express, OpenIndiana, StormOS, and Nexenta Core Platform.

 ### BSD Installation
 The Phoronix Test Suite also supports *BSD operating systems.
 However, like the Solaris support, not all test profiles are compatible with BSD operating systems, but pts-core has been tested against FreeBSD 7.x/8.x/9.x, NetBSD, PC-BSD 7/8/9, DragonFlyBSD 3.0/3.2/3.4/3.6/4.2, and OpenBSD 4.4/4.6.
 The Phoronix Test Suite will also work with Debian GNU/kFreeBSD.
-For DragonFlyBSD, it's a matter of just using*pkg_radd*with php5, php5-json, php5-dom, and php5-zip or*pkgsrc*.
-With DragonFlyBSD using dports, the command is*pkg install php5 php5-dom php5-zip php5-json php5-simplexml*.
-Under FreeBSD/PC-BSD, PHP can be obtained from the*php5*and*php5-extensions*Ports collection.
+For DragonFlyBSD, it's a matter of just using *pkg_radd* with php5, php5-json, php5-dom, and php5-zip or *pkgsrc* .
+With DragonFlyBSD using dports, the command is *pkg install php5 php5-dom php5-zip php5-json php5-simplexml* .
+Under FreeBSD/PC-BSD, PHP can be obtained from the *php5* and *php5-extensions* Ports collection.

 ### Mac OS X Installation
 The Phoronix Test Suite is fully supported on Apple's Mac OS X operating system as of Mac OS X 10.5 with improved support under Mac OS X 10.6.
 PHP ships with Mac OS X by default so it's simply a matter of downloading the Phoronix Test Suite package, extracting it, and running the executable.
 For tests that rely upon a compiler, Apple's XCode with GCC and LLVM can be utilized.

 ### Windows Installation
 The Phoronix Test Suite support on Microsoft Windows is in development and will function just fine, but is not yet feature complete compared to the other operating systems support.
 Only a small subset of test profiles, mostly related to graphics, are supported.
 In terms of the version support, right now the Phoronix Test Suite is developed and tested solely against Microsoft Windows 7 x64 and Microsoft Windows 8 x64.
-At this time the Phoronix Test Suite client is dependent upon the*php.exe*executable being installed to*C:\Program Files (x86)\PHP\ *or one of its subdirectories (see PHP installation notes above).
-Once this requirement is met, simply download the Phoronix Test Suite package, extract it to a directory of your choice, and run*phoronix-test-suite.bat*
+At this time the Phoronix Test Suite client is dependent upon the *php.exe* executable being installed to *C:\Program Files (x86)\PHP\ * or one of its subdirectories (see PHP installation notes above).
+Once this requirement is met, simply download the Phoronix Test Suite package, extract it to a directory of your choice, and run *phoronix-test-suite.bat*
 NOTE: because of lack of external dependencies support, it is necessary to manually download and install the files for some test profiles, such as the Unigine graphics benchmarks.
 See Troubleshooting for more information.

 ### Facebook HipHop
-The Phoronix Test Suite can use Facebook's[HipHop HHVM](https://github.com/facebook/hiphop-php)virtual machine as an alternative to the de facto PHP implementation.
+The Phoronix Test Suite can use Facebook's [HipHop HHVM](https://github.com/facebook/hiphop-php) virtual machine as an alternative to the de facto PHP implementation.
 The Phoronix Test Suite has been tested against HHVM 2.0.
 If HHVM is present on the system but not PHP, it will automatically be used by the Phoronix Test Suite.
-Alternatively, the*PHP_BIN*environment variable can be set to point to an alternative*hhvm*binary.
+Alternatively, the *PHP_BIN* environment variable can be set to point to an alternative *hhvm* binary.
 The Phoronix Test Suite also supports the older version of Facebook HipHop that serves as a PHP to C++ translator and compiler with GCC.
 This support though is primitive and not officially supported.
-To compile the Phoronix Test Suite using HipHop/GCC, run*find . -name "*.php" > files.list && hphp --input-list=files.list -k 1 --log=3 --include-path="." --cluster-count=50 -v "AllDynamic=true" -v "AllVolatile=true"*from the root*phoronix-test-suite/*directory.
-It can then be executed in the form of*/tmp/hphp_XXX/program -f pts-core/phoronix-test-suite.php system-info*.
+To compile the Phoronix Test Suite using HipHop/GCC, run *find . -name "*.php" > files.list && hphp --input-list=files.list -k 1 --log=3 --include-path="." --cluster-count=50 -v "AllDynamic=true" -v "AllVolatile=true"* from the root *phoronix-test-suite/* directory.
+It can then be executed in the form of */tmp/hphp_XXX/program -f pts-core/phoronix-test-suite.php system-info* .

 # External Dependencies
 The Phoronix Test Suite has a feature known as "External Dependencies" where the Phoronix Test Suite can attempt to automatically install some of the test-specific dependencies on supported distributions.
 If running on a distribution where there is currently no External Dependencies profile, the needed package name(s) are listed for manual installation.